 - Be specific.
 The more detailed the list, the better.
 If you’re having trouble coming up with skills and descriptions, check out:

-Identify your employability or transferable skills:
+Identify your core or transferable skills:

 - Personal skills, such as being positive and responsible, learning quickly and working safely